As parents, we know that the education our kids receive is vital!

 You might be curious about a specific aspect of your child’s day, such as whether they were bullied or if someone upset them.

-However, direct questions such as “Why are you so mad?” can feel like an invasion of privacy.
+However, direct questions such as “Why are you so mad?” can invade privacy.
 Start with a fresh approach to the question if you’re worried about your child.

 Questions for How Their Day At School Went